slu-soc1120/syllabus/docs/grading.md

 grade
 \end{rmdtip}

 This project involves the creation of a single page handout that illustrates the origins of a health disparity present in American society.
 On the handout, you should provide some background information, data about the disparity, and connect the disparity to fundamental cause theory and/or the social determinants of health perspective.
 You have creative license to design the handout as you see fit, and should feel free to add graphs, maps, or photographs that help you illustrate the issues you are describing.
 The second page of the handout should contain a list of works cited.
-More details and a rubric will be provided on Blackboard.
-The final project will be due by **Monday, May 17.**
+More details and a rubric will be provided on Canvas.
+The final project will be due by **Tuesday, December 14**.

 ## Submission and Late Work

-### Blackboard Submissions
+### Canvas Submissions

-All assignments must be submitted via Blackboard *as a `.pdf` file* unless otherwise noted in the assignment instructions.
+All assignments must be submitted via Canvas *as a `.pdf` file* unless otherwise noted in the assignment instructions.
 Feedback will be returned to students via comments embedded in each document.

 ### Late Work

 Once the due date has passed, any assignments shared will be treated as late.
-Be advised that Blackboard time-stamps submissions, so that even being a few seconds over the due date and time will result in your assignment being marked late.
+Be advised that Canvas time-stamps submissions, so that even being a few seconds over the due date and time will result in your assignment being marked late.
 Like arriving late to class, this happens automatically, so please let me know as soon as possible **before** a due date if you have a concern about a potentially late submission.

 Assignments shared within 24-hours of the due date will have 15% deducted from the grade.
 I will deduct 15% per day for the next two 24-hour periods that assignments are late; after 72-hours, I will not accept late work.
 If you cannot submit work on time because of a personal illness, a family issue, jury duty, an athletic match, or a religious observance, you must contact me *beforehand if at all possible* to discuss alternate submission of work.
 I may ask for more information, such as a note from a physician, a travel letter from Athletics, or other documentation for alternative deadlines.